cosc2336-ds-alg/assg02/README.md

 As usual, before starting on the assignment tasks proper, you will need to finish the following setup steps.

-1. Accept the assignment invitation and copy the assignment repository on GitHub using the provided assignment invitation link for the 'Assignment Classes and User Defined Data Types' for our current class semester and section.
+1. Accept the assignment invitation and create your assignment repository on GitHub.
-2. Clone the repository to your DevBox using the SSH URL to your local class DevBox development environment.
-Make sure that open the cloned folder and restart inside of the correct Dev Container.
+2. Clone the repository to your DevBox using the SSH URL.
+Make sure that you open the cloned folder and restart inside of a linux Dev Container.
 3. Confirm that the project builds and runs, though no tests may be defined or run initially.
 If the project does not build on the first checkout, please inform the instructor.